Common sense: Giambattista Vico

 In its mature version, Vico's conception of sensus communis is defined by him as "judgment without reflection, shared by an entire class, an entire people, and entire nation, or the entire human race".
 Vico proposed his own anti-Cartesian methodology for a new Baconian science, inspired, he said, by Plato, Tacitus, Francis Bacon and Grotius.
 In this he went further than his predecessors concerning the ancient certainties available within vulgar common sense.
 What is required, according to his new science, is to find the common sense shared by different people and nations.
 He made this a basis for a new and better-founded approach to discuss Natural Law, improving upon Grotius, John Selden, and Pufendorf who he felt had failed to convince, because they could claim no authority from nature.
 Unlike Grotius, Vico went beyond looking for one single set of similarities amongst nations but also established rules about how natural law properly changes as peoples change, and has to be judged relative to this state of development.
 He thus developed a detailed view of an evolving wisdom of peoples.
-Ancient forgotten wisdoms, he claimed, could be re-discovered by analysis of languages and myths formed under the influence of them.
+Ancient forgotten wisdoms, he claimed, could be re-discovered by analysis of languages and myths formed under their influence.
 This is comparable to both Montesquieu's Spirit of the Laws, as well as much later Hegelian historicism, both of which apparently developed without any awareness of Vico's work.